 You just need to hear the liberals describe him.

-Well, he is opposed to Bush tax cuts.
+Well, he's opposed to Bush tax cuts.

 He's wrong on immigration, even though he's tried to flip-flop on that.

-Uh we like him in the press.
+We like him in the press.

 He tells the truth.

-The jobs aren't coming, but that's not the truth.
+But that's not the truth.

-Nobody knows, but what what McCain essentially said to people of Michigan was, I'm not going to try to get the jobs back.
+Nobody knows, but what McCain essentially said to people of Michigan was, I'm not going to try to get the jobs back.

 By the way, we're talking about jobs, not certain types of jobs.